 "Overall nationally, the numbers are very good news," Rauch said.
 "But we don't want to miss the fact that there are parts of the industry that are or soon will be suffering economic pain."

-Alaska led all states by far in catch volume, with 5.4 billion pounds, followed by Louisiana, California, Virginia and Wash ington, according to
+Alaska led all states by far in catch volume, with 5.4 billion pounds, followed by Louisiana, California, Virginia and Wash ington, according to the report.

 Alaska was also tops in the value of its catch, at $1.9 billion, followed by Massa chusetts, Maine, Louisi ana and Washington.